 2) Tax returns from individual and C corporate taxpayers are due on the 15th day of the third month following the close of the tax year.

-Explanation: Individual returns are due on the 15th day of the fourth month following the close of the tax year.
-Beginning with the 2016 tax returns, C corporation tax returns are also due the 15th day of the fourth month.
+Explanation: Individual returns and C corporation returns are both due on the 15th day of the fourth month following the close of the tax year.